rise-lang/2021-CGO-artifact/README.md

-# Artifact for Shiny Image Processing
+# Artifact for Image Processing

 The host drives the experiment on multiple targets.
 We recommend using an X86 Linux machine for the host.